Genealogy Surname Boards & Searches

 - Surname Specific Message Boards at Rootsweb.- search for your surname you might have a Message Board devoted to it exclusively.

 - The Computerized Ancestor - An internet database furnished by Yates Publishing, consisting of an index to over 840,000 family group sheets with contact information on submitters.

 - USA Census Records Information (on site) - More records are added periodically.
 (NARA) USA National Archives has an easy to use image tool for many of their holdings.
 You can easily access NARA from almost any type of computer and almost any browser.
 NARA has an accessibility design just like Wikipedia and the UK government.
 Although the (LDS) Family History Centers have almost all of the Census Records in their Libraries their familysearch online site is no longer considered easily accessible due to their de-facto requirement of users frequently forced to upgrade all their internet access devices to the latest whatever and especially since they now require snoopy, unsafe, Java Script for access.
 THEREFORE, if you are new to research drop by one of their Family History Centers for some free tips IN PERSON. (use the SOUNDEX Code Generator on our USA Tools Page before you visit LDS.)

 - USGenWeb Archives Special Projects - all volunteer transcriptions of birth, marriage, death, cemetery, military and other records by state.

-require a membership fee to view. --- YOU CAN DO IT - Put up your own website and put up your own family trees.
-AVOID putting your family trees on the pay to view sites if you want to reach out to the world.
+YOU CAN DO IT - Upload your own website of your own family trees.
+AVOID putting your family trees on pay to view sites for 'members only' if you want to *reach out* to the world.